tuhhosg/reupnix/README.md

 ## Installation / Initial Setup

-The installation is completely scripted and should work on any Linux with root access, and nix installed for either root or the current user.
+The installation is completely scripted and should work on any Linux with KVM enabled (or root access), and nix installed for the current user (or root).
-See [`./utils/install.sh.md`](./utils/install.sh.md)) for more details.

 ## Concepts